 According to the Missouri Bar, you're liable for your attorney’s fees whether you like the result your divorce lawyer gets for you or not.
 Your legal costs can skyrocket if you find yourself in the middle of a bitter divorce fight, and if you go to trial because you and your spouse can’t reach a settlement, a judge makes the ultimate decisions regarding custody, property and support.
 The overall cost of a divorce in Missouri is usually commensurate with how quickly and easily spouses can agree on the terms of the divorce.

 In divorces where a great deal of property is at stake or custody is an issue, your attorney may want to enlist the aid of experts.
-For instance, she might want a custody evaluation, which can cost several thousand dollars as of 2011, according to the Law Offices of Carla J. Zolman in St. Louis.
-She might also want real estate appraisals, which Adams Realty in Centralia indicates can run from $200 to $300 for each property.
+For instance, she might want a custody evaluation, which can cost several thousand dollars as of 2021.
+She might also want real estate appraisals, which Masterson Law indicates can run from $300 to $400 for each property.
 You have to pay these costs, too, over and above your attorney’s fees.

 If you don’t have $30,000 or more to pay for a divorce, Missouri offers free legal aid if your income is low enough to qualify.
 If your divorce is uncontested, certain lawyers may charge a flat fee rather than by the hour, ranging from $1,000 to $2,000 in Missouri.
 If your divorce is contested, however, expect to pay more.

 If you do pay your attorney on a retainer basis, keep note of the time you spend with him on the phone, in person and in court, then compare it against your monthly bill.
 If you speak to him on the phone for 15 minutes, he should bill you at most for 18 minutes of his time, if he bills in six-minute increments; lawyers always round their time up to the next increment.